Sexist, vulgar posts on women's marches rebound on officials

 Still, the number of incidents following the women's marches, which packed public squares in blue states and some red as well, has put a few elected officials and supervisors in an awkward spot.
 And it's not clear where to draw the line.

-In Indiana, Republican House Speaker Brian Bosma says he's conducting social media tutorials after posts from at least two state lawmakers.
+In Indiana, Republican House Speaker Brian Bosma said he's conducting social media tutorials after at least two state lawmakers made insulting posts.

 A weekend Facebook post by Indiana state Rep. Jim Lucas, a Republican, showed a photo of a woman sprayed in the face with pepper spray with a caption that read: "PARTICIPATION TROPHIES.
 NOW IN LIQUID FORM."

-Sandlin, who says he didn't knowingly make the since-deleted post, was inundated with criticism on his Facebook page and has apologized.
-He says the incident was a powerful lesson on the "unintended consequences" of opening up "your social media to try to get it out as broadly as you can."
+Sandlin, who said he didn't knowingly share the since-deleted post, was inundated with criticism on his Facebook page and has apologized.
+He said the incident was a powerful lesson on the "unintended consequences" of opening up "your social media to try to get it out as broadly as you can."

 On Monday, Dathan Paterno, a school board member in Park Ridge, Illinois, where Hillary Clinton grew up, abruptly resigned after he called the protests a "farce" by "vagina screechers" on Twitter.

-Note: This story has been corrected to reflect that Nebraska state Sen. Bill Kintner resigned Wednesday, not Monday.